 Making tension rings is still a very specialized business and only a handful of companies are known to make high-quality products.
-They include Niessing in Germany, and Steven Kretchmer, Gelin & Abaci, and Danhov in the USA.
+They include Niessing in Germany, and Steven Kretchmer, Gelin & Abaci and Danhov in the USA.

 Though the tension setting looks slightly precarious, the manufacturers assure customers that these settings are actually more robust than a traditional prong setting, where it is not unknown for a prong to break.
-As long as the spring-loading of the ring is not lost, it is nearly impossible for the gemstone to fall out.
+As long as the spring-loading of the ring is not lost, it is almost impossible for the gemstone to fall out.

 - First Published: August-09-2008

-- Last Updated: March-09-2011
+- Last Updated: August-30-2017

-- © 2005-2013 GemSelect.com all rights reserved.
+- © 2005-2020 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.